doolin/technical-triangles/README.md

 It's important to understand that this and the following diagrams are subjective and qualitative, best used for thinking aids and discussion tools.

+## Degrees of experience

+- Heard about
+- Read About
+- Wrote example, toy problem
+- Implemented once for production
+- Multiple production implementations
+- Can debugged running instances

 ## Depth-focused engineer

 Trading breadth for extreme depth results in the following: